dti-research/ml-template/{{ cookiecutter.repo_name }}/README.md

     │   ├── intermediate   <- Intermediate data that has been transformed.
     │   └── processed      <- The final, canonical data sets for modeling.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.